ncassidy/dispel/README.md

 ```
 12. Select the "Accounts" menu and "Add Account" using the information obtained to add an account.
 13. Go back to the "Main Menu" and select the "Targets" menu.
-14. Select "Add Targets" and add a suspected bot or political demagogue.
+14. Select "Add Targets" and add a suspected Russian bot or political demagogue.
 15. Go back to the "Main Menu" and select "Start Scanning".